About A Frog House:

 Occasionally Lindsay opens the doors to her own home on the property, and AFH visitors must guard against stepping on her tiny Maltese pup, Busby.
 (Busby barks ferociously when people arrive, and then hides, safe inside Lindsay’s roomy jacket, for the duration).
 Lindsay is a superb matchmaker, bringing social and political change makers, engaged people, and surprising resources to A Frog House.
 It couldn’t happen without her.

 Nannette is a strong believer in the personal freedom that financial certainty brings.
-Shes made it her mission … to help clients meet their financial goals so they can get back to the things that make them happy and fulfilled … Shes earned recognition for her 28-year-long financial advisor career, having recently received the prestigious Ameriprise Hall of Fame Award and has been in the Chairmans Advisory Council for several years.
+She’s made it her mission … to help clients meet their financial goals so they can get back to the things that make them happy and fulfilled … She’s earned recognition for her 37-year-long financial advisor career, having received her firm’s Hall of Fame Award and has been in the Chairman’s Advisory Council for several years.
 She was also named 2017 The ATHENA Leadership Award recipient.

-… She also sits on several [other] boards, among them the Rochester Philharmonic Orchestra and The Friendly Home, a Rochester, N.Y.-based nursing care and rehabilitation center.
+She currently serves on the board of directors for the George Eastman Museum and WXXI and honorary board at Geva Theatre Center.
 A graduate of Cornell University, Nannette enjoys live theater, films and visual art.
 During her free time she travels and cooks.
-Shes also an author, having published several childrens books. (excerpted from the author’s bio in https://www.financial-planning.com/author/nannette-nocon)
+She is also an author, having published several children’s books. (excerpted from the author’s bio in https://www.financial-planning.com/author/nannette-nocon

 Stephanie Kromash Baum

 As a writer, researcher, and technical resource, Stephanie maintains primary content for our two Facebook pages, A Frog House and Frog.
 Her dedication keeps aficionados of both serious environmental science and whimsy engaged.
 She provides support and ideas for Margot’s blogs and A Frog House website.
 Though she lives in New Jersey, she is thoroughly present online.